"Rented the Remija for the day — discovered great little secluded beaches along the pretty coastline with crystal clear waters. Highly recommended."

 The occasion day.
 Konoba Pescaria is the only Michelin-recognised stop on our shortlist (Bib Gourmand).
 It also has the largest review pool (215 reviews, 4.5 ★ — the strongest statistical signal in our list).
 That review pool is also where the "magical Istrian ham, grilled prawns, clam and mussel sauté" guest line keeps surfacing — small village, serious kitchen.
 Mošćenička Draga is one of Kvarner's romantic seaside villages — pebble beach, mini-marina, stone-and-shutter houses.

 Two guests, no rush, no kids' itinerary, a slow lunch on a Kvarner harbour after a swim somewhere quiet.
 Even if the weather flips at the last hour, Dražen rebooks the day — same booking, sheltered alternative; the lunch holds.
+That slow pace — 10-nm passage, anchor swim, two-hour Bib Gourmand table, bell-tower walk, gold-hour cruise back — is shaped to fill the day, not to compress it.

 The day, hour by hour.